Hephaestus, Greek God of Fire & Forge (Vulcan)

 Sign up to our Free Weekly Newsletter

-The Shield and Armor of Achilles
+The Shield and Achilles’ Armor

 flaxman shield achilles hephaestus

 Another famous piece wrought by Hephaestus was the shield and armor of Achilles.
 Achilles was a mortal hero who fought in the Trojan War for the Greeks.
-He was such a formidable fighter that he was named “best of the Achaeans (Greeks)”.
+He was such a formidable fighter that he was named “best of the Achaeans (Greeks).”

 Hephaestus was beseeched by Thetis, the mother of Achilles, to create for her son the most splendid armor, better than any that had been made before.
 This creation was before its time; artists’ descriptions of the shield appear to describe a moving image on the shield’s surface.
-Moving pictures or animation, an invention that would come thousands of years later.

 flaxman shield achilles detail peace farming